gumaerc-testorg/res.21g-108-spring-2024/content/pages/project-instructions2.md

 ---
 ## Step 1

-Make a book with [Book Creator](https://bookcreator.com/).
+Make a book with {{% resource_link "378ba641-631a-4ab4-80de-67df2eaf53fa" "Book Creator" %}}.
 All the text should be in Chinese characters.

 ### Project content